 On the territory of the legendary Lake Sevan – the pearl of Armenian nature – proudly stands the monastery of Sevanavank which despite the modest architecture impresses by its strict majesty.
 Here you will find a large collection of cross-stones and their fragments, which tell us about the different periods of the history of the monastery.
 The most interesting ones are those that are made of green limestone, which was mined in this region.

-If you go to the valley of red rocks to Noravank monastery, you can see the unique cross-stone of 1308, hewn by the famous master and the chief architect of the monastery Momik.
-Its entire surface is covered by exquisite openwork carving, and in the center stands a large cross with eight-pointed star on the sides.
-Besides this famous work there are many other masterpieces no less impressive (on the photo below):
+If you go to the valley of red rocks to the Noravank monastery, you can see the unique cross-stone of 1308, hewn by the famous master and the chief architect of the monastery Momik.
+Its entire surface is covered by exquisite openwork carving, and in the center stands a large cross with an eight-pointed star on the sides.
+Besides this famous work there are many other masterpieces no less impressive (the photo below):

 We cannot miss as well some interesting works of Armenian masters located at the huge cemetery of the Noraduz village (on the photo below) near Lake Sevan:

 Just look at this amazing cross stone at the background of beautiful autumn Armenian nature!

 The art of Armenian stonecutters is alive and claimed to this day.
 They still continue creating unique masterpieces that after many centuries will have the same historical importance, such as the famous works of Momik or Poghos.
 Just look at these magnificent modern works installed in Yerevan: